noamico/bullmq-extra/README.md

 // The result of the onComplete function will be added to the target queue
 ```

+*IMPORTANT NOTE: make sure not to re-use keys among different runs, even on the same data!

 ## Request-Response:

 `Requesters` and `Responders` allow you to create a request-response pattern with BullMQ.